eyda-ai/customer-segmentation-capstone/README.md

 ## Project Overview
 This project applies unsupervised machine learning techniques to segment customers based on demographic and purchasing behavior.
 Using the K-Means clustering algorithm, customers are grouped into meaningful segments that help businesses better understand their customers.

+## Business Context
+Retail businesses serve customers with diverse income levels, purchasing behaviors, and spending habits.
+Without effective customer segmentation, marketing campaigns are often applied uniformly to all customers, which can lead to inefficient marketing spending and lower customer engagement.

+Customer segmentation helps businesses identify groups of customers with similar characteristics and behaviors.
+By understanding these patterns, companies can design targeted marketing strategies, improve customer experience, and allocate marketing resources more efficiently.

+## Problem Statement
+The objective of this project is to apply **unsupervised machine learning**, specifically the **K-Means clustering algorithm**, to segment customers based on their **age, annual income, and spending behavior**.
+The goal is to identify natural groupings within the customer base that reveal meaningful behavioral patterns.

+## Success Criteria
+The project is considered successful if the clustering model identifies **clear and interpretable customer segments** that can help businesses:

+- Identify high-value customers
+- Understand customer spending behavior
+- Support targeted marketing campaigns
+- Improve customer engagement and retention

 ## Dataset
 The dataset contains the following features: